cryptobuks1/paytokensd/docs/API.rst

       url, data=json.dumps(payload), headers=headers, auth=auth).json()
     print("GET_BALANCES RESULT: ", response)

-    #Get all burns between blocks 280537 and 280539 where greater than .2 BTC was burned, sorting by tx_hash (ascending order)
+    #Get all burns between blocks 280537 and 280539 where greater than .2 WDC was burned, sorting by tx_hash (ascending order)
     #With this (and the rest of the examples below) we use positional arguments, instead of keyword-based arguments
     payload = {
       "method": "get_burns",